CorpWar/CorpNet/README.md

 Java UDP game network librariy

-If you want a fast UDP network library to your multiplayer game then this one can work for you.
+If you want a fast UDP network library to your multiplayer game then this is the library for you.
 There have been some things added to normal UDP.

 - You can send reliable request and know that this package have been received.
-- All messages have a protocal signature so not any package can get thrue, but only correct once.
+- You need the correct id to be able to recevie packages
 - Packages have sequence number to idenify them and what order are correct if that are desirable.

 There are a few things that are not handled.
 Or should be implemented.